andrewlader/go-course/README.md

 Usually, to conform to best practices, beneath the `src` folder are the names of the organizations where the code is stored.
 Typically, these are SCMs, like `github.com`.

 Beneath that folder is the name of the account owner for the SCM.
-For example: `nordstrom` or your own name.

 And finally, the last folder is the Go project folder.